DCY1117/MangaQuick/README.md

 ![Streamlit modify](components/webpage_assets/streamlit_modify.png)
 <sup>(source: [manga109](http://www.manga109.org/en/), © Yagami Ken)</sup>

+2. All processing steps are executed simultaneously.
+Therefore, to adjust detection boxes or make any other changes, ensure you make these selections before initiating the process by clicking on the "Process Files" button.

+3. When multiple files are uploaded, they are processed collectively, not individually.
+This means that all images undergo each stage—starting with text segmentation, followed by text block detection, and so on—sequentially as a batch, rather than processing each image from start to finish before moving on to the next.
+This batch-processing approach means that you can adjust text boxes for all uploaded images simultaneously.

-2. Once the images are processed, you can download the translated manga as a zip file, ready for reading in your chosen language.
+4. Once the images are processed, you can download the translated manga as a zip file, ready for reading in your chosen language.

 ## Acknowledgments